hurc87/makers-week10/README.md

         console.timeEnd('someFunction');

-I chose to work in javascript and although there are ways to perform a shuffle, there is no .shuffle method already setup like there is in ruby.
+I chose to work in javascript and although there are ways to perform a shuffle, there is no shuffle method already setup like there is in ruby.
 I used the following function to perform a shuffle on the arrays before the timer was set:

         function shuffle(array) {